 Apart from his Python endeavours he also directed the movie Erik the Viking (1989), The Wind in the Willows (1996) and Absolutely Anything (2015).
 Together with Michael Palin, he co-wrote and acted in the comedy series Ripping Yarns.
-He is also a prolific author, writing children's medieval fantasy novels, as well as serious books on medieval history (notably Chaucer's Knight: Portrait of a Medieval Mercenary, which sets out to cast new light on a major character in The Canterbury Tales) and a Saturday Morning cartoon and video game called Blazing Dragons.
+He was also a prolific author, writing children's medieval fantasy novels, as well as serious books on medieval history (notably Chaucer's Knight: Portrait of a Medieval Mercenary, which sets out to cast new light on a major character in The Canterbury Tales) and a Saturday Morning cartoon and video game called Blazing Dragons.
 While earning his degree in English through Oxford University, Jones had become very interested in medieval history, and as such, he participated in quite a few serious documentaries about both mediaeval and ancient history, including Terry Jones' The Crusades, Terry Jones' Medieval Lives and Terry Jones' Barbarians.

 He should definitely not be confused with the American Islamophobic preacher of the same name.